MIL-DTL-26482 Series I Hermetic

 - Shells size 8 to 24.
 Contact sizes 20, 16, and 12.

-- Quick positive coupling assured by 3-point bayonet coupling system
+- Quick positive coupling assured by a 3-point bayonet coupling system

 - Eliminates mismating by the use of five key/keyway design